-- An interdisciplinary approach to the study of topics, theories, and research critical to the success of leaders in a variety of organization settings
+- Takes an interdisciplinary approach to the study of topics, theories, and research often used by successful leaders in a myriad of organizations

-- Core courses addressing systems theory, adaptive leadership, decision making, structure, personnel roles and functions, external relations, planning, program evaluation, and organization behavior
+- Offers core courses addressing systems theory, leadership, decision making, personnel issues, external relations, planning, program evaluation, and organizational behavior

 The admission deadline for the Fall 2015 cohort is December 1, 2014.

 Julia Acosta, Program Coordinator